scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/notes.md

   It is in the vendor's interest to satisfy most users, so they can sell more copies, but they may not satisfy *your* requirements.

 - Scientists cannot verify what is happening under the engin cover.
-  Again, it is in the vendor's interest to give accurate results, otherwise software won't sell.
-  But, you cannot verify your entire software stack: at least part of it is a "black box".
-  And science absolutely needs transparency: you cannot trust results, state them with full confidence, unless you know how they are produced.
+  In principle, science needs transparency: to trust results, to state them with full confidence, requires knowing how they were produced.
+  Therefore, it is odd to carefully craft your code, but to use as a foundation a "black box".

   Here, you can argue that, in practice, commercial scientific software is often very reliable.
-  And that may be true, from your experience with a certain software package.
+  After all, it is in the vendor's interest to give accurate results, otherwise software won't sell.
+  So, for me this perhaps debatable as a pragmatic concern, but certainly not as a principle.

-  But as a postdoc in neuroscience, I have seen first hand closed analysis software behaving badly, and no way for the operator to inspect what went wrong.
+  As a postdoc in neuroscience, I saw first hand closed analysis software behaving badly, and no way for the operator to inspect what went wrong.

+  > Relate experience of sitting next to another postdoc doing an analysis and seeing NaNs stream by.

   *Any* software can behave badly, so it is imperative that you have the option to investigate what is wrong and to fix it.

   > https://en.wikipedia.org/wiki/Therac-25